machines-in-motion/NYUFinger/README.md

 # NYUFinger
-Upgraded hardware amd software stack for the NYU finger open-source robot.
+Upgraded hardware and software stack for the NYU finger open-source robot.